base/base/docs/specs/protocol/overview.md

 #### Notes for Core L1 Smart Contracts

 - The `Batch Inbox Address` described above (**highlighted in GREY**) is *not* a smart contract and is instead an arbitrarily selected account that is assumed to have no known private key.
+The convention for deriving this account's address is provided on the [Configurability](./configurability.md#consensus-parameters) page.
-This account is typically chosen as the account `0xFF0000....<L2 chain ID>` where `<L2 chain ID>` is chain ID of the Layer 2 network for which the data is being posted.
+  - Historically, it was often derived as `0xFF0000....<L2 chain ID>` where `<L2 chain ID>` is chain ID of the Layer 2 network for which the data is being posted.
-  For instance, for OP Mainnet, this account is chosen as `0xFF00000000000000000000000000000000000010`.
-However, this is not a strict requirement and some OP Stack chains may not follow this convention.
+  This is why many chains, such as OP Mainnet, have a batch inbox address of this form.
 - Smart contracts that sit behind `Proxy` contracts are **highlighted in BLUE**.
 Refer to the [Smart Contract Proxies](#smart-contract-proxies) section below to understand how these proxies are designed.
   - The `L1CrossDomainMessenger` contract sits behind the [`ResolvedDelegateProxy`](https://github.com/ethereum-optimism/optimism/tree/develop/packages/contracts-bedrock/src/legacy/ResolvedDelegateProxy.sol)